ameerlouly/Edges_Standard_Embedded_Diploma/README.md

 ## STANDARD EMBEDDED DIPLOMA

-Diploma 91
+ **Diploma 91**

 > [!IMPORTANT]
 > I do not own copyrights for materials of this diploma
 This Repository is only to gather all the course material in one place for me and my colleagues
 And for me to showcase my work in this Diploma

-All rights Reserved to Eng.
-Mohamed Tarek
+**All rights Reserved to Eng.
+Mohamed Tarek**

 ## Diploma Content

-This section will be updated throughout the diploma every time a new coruse is taken
+This section will be updated throughout the diploma every time a new course is taken

 1. Introduction to Embedded Systems
 2. C Programming